Web analytics: Customer lifecycle analytics

-Customer lifecycle analytics is a visitor-centric approach to measuring that falls under the umbrella of lifecycle marketing.
+Customer lifecycle analytics is a visitor-centric approach to measuring.
 Page views, clicks and other events (such as API calls, access to third-party services, etc.) are all tied to an individual visitor instead of being stored as separate data points.
-Customer lifecycle analytics attempts to connect all the data points into a marketing funnel that can offer insights into visitor behavior and website optimization.
+Customer lifecycle analytics attempts to connect all the data points into a marketing funnel that can offer insights into visitor behaviour and website optimization.
+Common metrics used in customer lifecycle analytics include customer acquisition cost (CAC), customer lifetime value (CLV), customer churn rate, and customer satisfaction scores.

 Other methods

 Other methods of data collection are sometimes used.
 Packet sniffing collects data by sniffing the network traffic passing between the web server and the outside world.
 Packet sniffing involves no changes to the web pages or web servers.
-Integrating web analytics into the webserver software itself is also possible.
+Integrating web analytics into the web server software is also possible.
 Both these methods claim to provide better real-time data than other methods.